 6. Unlawful Search or Seizure

 When responding to a domestic violence call, the police generally have the authority to do what is necessary to protect the alleged victim.
 However, they must still observe the alleged perpetrator’s constitutional rights.
 If the police searched your home or seized evidence in violation of the Fourth Amendment’s prohibition on unreasonable searches and seizures, this could serve as a key defense in your criminal domestic violence case.

 7. Failure to Read Your Miranda Rights

 In addition to conducting constitutional searches and seizures, the police must also conduct constitutional interrogations.
 If the police interrogated you in custody without reading your Miranda rights, this might provide you with a defense as well.

 8. Inadmissible Evidence of Guilt

 If the police obtained evidence against you in an unlawful manner, this does not mean that your case will be thrown out automatically.
 Instead, any evidence obtained in violation of your constitutional rights is considered legally inadmissible, which means that prosecutors cannot use it to build their case against you.
 However, to have the prosecution’s evidence deemed legally inadmissible, you will need your attorney to file a motion in court.

 9. Inadequate Evidence of Guilt

 Even if the prosecution’s evidence is admissible in court, this still does not guarantee a conviction.
 To convict you, the jury must conclude that the prosecution has proven your guilt beyond a reasonable doubt.
 If the prosecution’s evidence of guilt is inadequate, then you cannot be convicted regardless of the facts at hand.

 10. Eligibility for a Diversionary Program

 Finally, if you are at risk of facing a conviction at trial, one option you may have is to seek placement in a diversionary program.
 If you are eligible and complete the program successfully – then your charge and conviction will be expunged from your record.

-Speak with North Charleston Criminal Defense Attorney Rad S. Deaton Today
+Speak with North Charleston Domestic Violence Attorney Rad S. Deaton Today